How to Start an S Corp in Maine

 Maine Income Taxes

-Maine has a gradual income tax rate ranging from 5.80% to 7.15%.
-Similarly to federal income taxes, your Maine income tax rate will depend on your income bracket.
-While some states have income tax rates of 0%, other states have income tax rates upwards of 10%.
-Maine’s tax rate is on the higher end when compared to other states.
+Maine has a graduated income tax rate, ranging from 5.80% to 7.15%.
+Similar to federal income taxes, your Maine income tax rate will depend on your income bracket.

 Maine Sales and Use Tax

-Maine has a state sales tax rate of 5.50%, and unlike other states, Maine does not have any local sales taxes.
-Therefore, all jurisdictions in Maine have a sales tax rate of 5.50%.
-You will need to register your business with the Maine Department of Administrative and Financial Services in order to pay sales and use taxes.
+Maine has a state sales tax rate of 5.50%, but unlike other states, it doesn’t have any local sales taxes.
+That means all jurisdictions in Maine have the same sales tax rate of 5.50%.

 Additional State Taxes

-- Fuel tax
+- Fuel Tax

-- Insurance tax
+- Insurance Taxes

-- Telecommunications tax
+- Telecommunications Tax

 Visit the Maine Revenue Services website for more information.